 Physiology of reproduction Fetal and maternal physiology Obstetrical anatomy.
 Diagnosis of pregnancy (investigations, tests etc.) Symptoms and signs of pregnancy.
 Treatment (allopathic and homoeopathic) during and common homoeopathic remedies of pregnancy and childbirth.
 Common discomforts of pregnancy Pathology and complications in pregnancy.
 Labor (including normal, complicated, C-section).
 Postpartum care of mother and baby and most common problems Breastfeeding.
 Skills in treating the newborn and common remedies for babies.
 The newborn baby (examination of and treatment of most common problems; how to recognise pathology and actions to take etc.

-A practical and theoretical test moderated by an external moderator will be used as assessment at the end of the module
+A practical and theoretical test moderated by an external moderator will be used as assessment at the end of the module prescription and general management of acute and chronic conditions in children Module Content:

 CLINICAL PAEDIATRICS